nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 ## What's next?

 As already mentioned, this guide covers how an Identity can request the creation of an Attribute for a peer so that the [Attribute Value]({% link _docs_integrate/attribute-values.md %}) is only set by the Identity itself and cannot be modified by the peer when accepting the [Request]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes).
 In many cases, it makes more sense if the peer can adjust the Attribute that was offered for creation.
-For this, take a look at the Propose attribute to peer guide.
+For that, take a look at the Propose attribute to peer guide.

 <!--- TODO: Insert link to scenario description "Propose attribute to peer" --->